Lost (TV series): Season 6

 Season six opened to much hype and curiosity.
 The A.V.
 Club asked, "I'm guessing that one of the biggest fears of Lost fans as we ride out this sixth and final season—bumps and all—is that we're going to come to the end and find a big nothing in return for all we've invested in these characters.
 We don't just need answers, we need justifications.
 Why has whatever happened, happened?
 Who has called this particular meeting to order, and does it really matter who showed up?"
-The episodes "Dr. Linus", "Ab Aeterno", "Happily Ever After", and "The Candidate" opened to highly positive critical reception while the third-to-last episode "Across the Sea" was the episode with the most negative reception.
+The episodes "The Substitute", "Dr. Linus", "Ab Aeterno", "Happily Ever After", "The Candidate", and "What They Died For" opened to highly positive critical reception while the third-to-last episode "Across the Sea" was the episode with the most polarized reception of the season.
 The time spent at the Others' temple was criticized.
 E!
-Online described the show as "lightning in a bottle" and picked it as "Top TV Drama of 2010."
+Online described the show as "lightning in a bottle" and picked it as "Top TV Drama of 2010".

 Series finale

 The series finale opened to highly polarized critical and fan reception.
-According to the web site Metacritic, "The End" received "generally favorable reviews" with a Metascore—a weighted average based on the impressions of 31 critical reviews—of 74 out of 100.
-IGN reviewer Chris Carbot gave the finale a 10/10, tying it with the initial review of "Pilot, Part 1", "Through the Looking Glass", "The Constant", and "There's No Place Like Home, Parts 2 & 3" as the best-reviewed episode of Lost.
+"The End" received "generally favorable reviews" with a Metacritic score of 74 out of 100 based on 31 critic reviews.
+IGN reviewer Chris Carbot gave the finale a 10 out of 10, tying it with the initial review of "Pilot, Part 1", "Through the Looking Glass", "The Constant", and "There's No Place Like Home, Parts 2 & 3" as the best-reviewed episode of Lost.
 He described it as "one of the most enthralling, entertaining and satisfying conclusions I could have hoped for."
 Carbot also noted that the discussions about the episode may never end, saying "Lost may be gone, but it will hardly be forgotten."
 Eric Deggans of the St. Petersburg Times also gave the finale a perfect score, stating "Sunday's show was an emotional, funny, expertly measured reminder of what Lost has really centered on since its first moments on the prime time TV landscape: faith, hope, romance and the power of redemption through belief in the best of what moves mankind."
 Robert Bianco of USA Today rated the episode perfect as well, deeming the finale "can stand with the best any series has produced."
 Hal Boedeker of Orlando Sentinel cited the finale being "a stunner."